FrameNetBrasil/gsoc2021_qualia/README.md

 The first component of this project is a [tool](https://github.com/slowwavesleep/BabelNetExtractor) extract data required for the project from local BabelNet indices using the provided Java API.
 It is written in Scala.

-The single purpose of this tool is to query the BabelNet Java API with lexical units found in FrameNet-BR (just the English nouns at the moment) and stored returned candidate synsents (their ids, definitions, edges) in files.
+The single purpose of this tool is to query the BabelNet Java API with lexical units found in FrameNet-BR (just the English nouns at the moment) and store returned candidate synsents (their ids, definitions, edges) in files.
 It may be extended with additional languages and parts of speech.

 #### FrameNet Sense Mapper